1. What is the Tao?

-Work with it and it will produce more and more.
+Work with it and it will produce increasingly more.

 8. Be like Water

-It flows even into the lowest places disdained by people
+It flows to the lowest places despised by people.

 9. Stop in Time

-Boasting of wealth will lead to a fall.
+Boasting with wealth and honours leads to a fall.

 Strive for unity of mind and body,